-In general, a condo owner lives in and owns a defined space in the condominium complex, which is usually called a "unit."
-As the owner, you own, in essence, the inside of the unit, and you have a lot of freedom over what you can do inside: paint walls, renovate the kitchen, and replace flooring.
-You can't do anything to the outside of the unit, such paint exterior walls or even landscape.
+A condo owner typically lives in and owns a defined space in the condominium complex, which is usually called a "unit."
+If you are the owner, you own, in essence, the inside of the unit, and you have a reasonable amount of freedom over what you can do inside: paint walls, renovate the kitchen, and replace flooring.
+(But you likely have various maintenance obligations, too, and must abide by limits on things like the type and color of curtains you can hang.)
+You likely can't do much, if anything, to the outside of the unit, such as paint exterior walls or even install landscaping.

-You share "common" areas with the other condo owners.
-These areas include hallways, recreational facilities, and parking lots.
-The condos are managed by a "homeowners'" association, which typically is made up of individual condo owners.
-Among other things, they collect a monthly fee from you and use the funds to maintain the common areas of the property, and they enforce the condo bylaws-the rules and regulations that specify how the condo complex is to be managed.
+You share the common areas with the other condo owners.
+These areas include sidewalks, hallways, recreational facilities, and parking lots.
+The condos are managed by a homeowners' association, which typically is made up of individual condo owners.
+Among other things, the HOA collects a monthly fee from you and other homeowners and uses the funds to maintain the common areas of the property.
+The HOA also enforces the condo bylaws and the rules and regulations that specify how the condo complex is to be managed.

-Whether you're a potential tenant or landlord, it's critical that you understand the condo's declaration and bylaws, as well as the state's condo laws, before you attempt to lease a condo.
+Whether you're a potential tenant or landlord, it's critical that you review and understand the condo's declaration and bylaws, as well as the state's condo laws, before you attempt to lease a condo.

-Because of the high costs of home ownership and shortages of available housing in many large cities, all states allow condominiums to be used for residential purposes, and residential condominium leasing is a common practice.
+Despite the restrictions, residential condominium leasing is a common practice.
 Investors often buy condos just to lease them as residences, or for things like timeshares.

-- Who's responsible for monthly maintenance or "condo" fees, which are used by the homeowners association to maintain common areas and make repairs and improvements
+- who's responsible for paying not only utilities, but monthly maintenance or "condo" fees, which are used by the homeowners' association to maintain common areas and make repairs and improvements

-- Who's responsible for special assessments, or special fees that are charged to cover the costs of improvements or repairs that are not accounted for in the association's yearly budget, such as building repairs that are required by severe weather
+- who's responsible for paying special assessments, or special fees that are charged to cover the costs of improvements or repairs that are not accounted for in the association's yearly budget, such as building repairs that are required by severe weather, and

 Commercial Condominium Leases

-The same special provisions for residential condo leases should be included in the commercial condominium lease as well.
-And, special attention should be paid to the "use" provision, that is, the description of what commercial enterprise the condo can be used for.
+The same special provisions as described above for residential condo leases should be included in the commercial condominium lease, as well.
+And, you'll want to pay special attention to the "use" provision of the lease, that is, the description of what type of commercial enterprise the condo can be used for.
 For instance, if a tenant wants to open a delicatessen, the declaration needs to be checked to make sure that it does not limit commercial use to non-food businesses.